devdasher/batch-video-encoder/README.md

 - ✅ SHA256 checksum files

 If you're looking for the newest version of Batch Video Encoder, always check the **Releases** page rather than the repository sidebar.

+Pre-built executables are available on the **Releases** page.
+All release binaries are automatically built by **GitHub Actions** directly from the source code in this repository, ensuring a consistent and reproducible build process.
+No third-party modifications are made to the released executables.

+Although Windows may display an **"Unknown Publisher"** warning because the application is not currently code-signed, the files are built automatically from the project's source code and published through this GitHub repository.

 ---
 # Download HandBrakeCLI